darkshapes/sdbx/sdbx/README.md

 #### IMPORT from sdbx.indexer import ReadMeta
 #### METHODS data
 #### PURPOSE extract metadata from model files
+#### RETURNS a dict of block data & model measurements for a single model
 #### SYNTAX
 ```
         metadata = ReadMeta(full_path_to_file).data()                 (see config/tuning.json)